Curved Magnum Tattoo Needle Configurations Explained

 What Are Curved Magnum Tattoo Needles For?

 Curved magnum tattoo needles are built for smooth pigment blending between colors and shades.
-Their arched design makes transitions appear softer than with other configurations.
+Their arched design makes transitions appear softer than with other configurations while causing less trauma to the skin.
 Covering large areas quickly is another advantage of this configuration.

 -